-I’ve been blogging on and off for years on well-being and family life in our Wiltshire cottage but my professional life as a teacher has remained firmly in the classroom – and the kitchen where I do much of my marking, planning and preparation.
-In the year 2000 I was a ambitious senior teacher in charge of the sixth form at a comprehensive school in Bath.
-I was also heavily pregnant.
+I’ve been blogging on and off for years on well-being and family life in our Wiltshire cottage but my professional life as a teacher has remained firmly in the classroom…… until now.

-Much has changed in the last twenty years in education especially in the way teachers share resources, ideas and best practice.
+In some ways, much has changed in the thirty years years I have been a teacher especially in the way teachers share resources, ideas and best practice.
 Yet essentially the job remains the same – sowing seeds, lighting fires, engaging hearts and minds and learning as much from my students as I teach them.
-I started a senior leadership qualification (NPQSL) at the start of this school year and to take an active interest in evidence- informed classroom practice, in particular on how teenagers learn.
-Now I am leading a school initiative on growing effective independent learners and then the Coronavirus pandemic happened.
+I started a senior leadership qualification (NPQSL) at the start of this school year, taking an active interest in evidence- informed classroom practice, in particular on how teenagers learn.
+I lead on a school initiative to grow effective independent learners and then the Coronavirus pandemic happened.
 Students and teachers were forced into remote teaching and learning in lockdown.
 Independent learning skills became vital.

 Follow My Blog

 Get new content delivered directly to your inbox.